mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 While the data in the last chapter address aspects / elements of repertoires which incorporated GDPs, this chapter widens the focus of data examined to include other element of practices which help participants incorporated home repertoires as an inclusive practice.
 For example, the role of play as leading activity is explored by Gutierrez [gutierrez_learning_2019-1] to facilitate movement between sites of learning, an analysis on the role of playtesting and an emerging form of playful playtesting follows.

+#### Use of GDPs in supporting social and cultural repertoires of practice

+I propose that the evolving idioculture, playtesting in particular, has been crucial to the development of this design.
+The learning design sprang from emergent activities.

+Not only the cultural uses of GDPs, but other processes (DO i ACTUALLY HAVE ANY OF THESE IN EVIDENCE? )

+As such, the nature and process of this community evolution merits exploration.

+I observed an evolution of the form and function of playtesting by young participants as an expression of agency by participants.
+The link to maker types here exists especially in social makers, glitchers and magpies.

+One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.

 #### Playtesting as a suitable medium (third space)